 Related: USB-C audio explained

-What you should know about USB-C headphones
+What should you know about USB-C audio?

 USB-C earbuds keep audio signals in the digital realm for as long as possible prior to converting to an analog signal.
 Doing so extends the duration of optimal signal quality.
 In turn, this should result in improved audio reproduction.